 For an 80-mile trip, start out at the Nisqually Entrance on Wash.
-706, and check out the Longmire Museum and its exhibits on American Indian culture, European exploration, and the area's natural history, as well as the local flora and fauna.
-If you've already been driving a bit, take a walk on the excellent .7-mile Trail of the Shadows across from the National Park Inn.
-The trail passes by the mineral springs that once were home to the early hotel, as well as a cabin (reconstructed) built by one of the Longmires in 1888.
-Don't drink the mineral water; it will make you very sick.
+706 and check out the Longmire Museum and its exhibits on Native American culture, European exploration, and the area's natural history.
+To stretch your legs, take a walk on the excellent 0.7-mile Trail of the Shadows across from the National Park Inn.
+The trail passes by the mineral springs that once were home to the early hotel, as well as a replica of a cabin built by one of the Longmires in 1888.
+(Don't drink the water in the springs.)

-Next is an up-close-and-personal look at the fantastic burst of colors in Paradise's fields of brilliant paintbrush, anemones, and gentians.
+Next is an up-close-and-personal look at the fantastic colors in Paradise's fields of brilliant paintbrush, anemones, and gentians.
 But first visit the Jackson Visitor Center and figure out what you're looking at.
 It might be the Nisqually or Wilson glacier hanging over your head.
-For a more up-close view of the Nisqually Glacier, take the 1.2-mile (1-hr. round-trip) Nisqually Vista Trail from the visitor center.
+For a closer view of the Nisqually Glacier, take the 1.2-mile (1-hr. round-trip) Nisqually Vista Trail from the visitor center.
 Otherwise, numerous trails leading from the parking lot will allow you to create your own wildflower stroll.
-Please stay on the trails to protect the wildflowers.
+To protect the wildflowers, stay on the trails.

 If You Have More Time

-The best way to explore the park is on foot, and if you have more than 1 day, you'll be able to get out on the trails.
-The mother of all park trails is the Wonderland Trail, which, as it winds its labyrinthine route around the entire mountain, takes you through any section of the park you might be interested in.
-Although most folks plan 10 days to 2 weeks to do this one, there's no law that says you can't do a small portion of the Wonderland Trail.
-Since it's accessible from all the major park centers, you can do a piece as a day hike.
+The best way to explore the park is on foot, and if you have more than a day, you'll be able to get out on the trails.
+The mother of all park trails is the Wonderland Trail, which winds its labyrinthine route around the entire mountain.
+The route takes you through any section of the park you might be interested in.
+Although most folks plan 10 days to 2 weeks to tackle the full trail, there's no law that says you can't hike a small portion.
+The trail is accessible from all the major park centers.

-The least visited sections of the park, including the beautiful Carbon River area northwest of the mountain, are really some of the best.
+The least-visited sections of the park, including the beautiful Carbon River area northwest of the mountain, are really some of the best.
 If you have the time, go there.
 The Carbon River basin contains a temperate rainforest.
 The only other temperate rainforest in the United States is on the Olympic Peninsula, making the Carbon River area a unique jewel of an ecosystem.
-You'll need to allow time to hike around, though, as the road was closed to cars by flooding; bikes and pedestrians are welcome.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.